junxit/us-congress-bills-111/bill.md

 - **(6)** in subsection (j)—
   - **(A)** by striking paragraph (4); and
   - **(B)** by redesignating paragraphs (5), (6), and (7) as paragraphs (4), (5), and (6), respectively;
-- **(7)** in subsection (l) (as so redesignated by section 4(1) of this Act)—
+- **(7)** in subsection (k)—
   - **(A)** in paragraph (1), by inserting before the period at the end of the first sentence the following: “, which provides a separate bedroom for each tenant of the residence”;
-  - **(B)** by striking paragraph (2) and inserting the following:
-    > - **(2)**
-    >   - **(A)** The term person with disabilities means a person who is 18 years of age or older and less than 62 years of age, who—
+  - **(B)** in paragraph (2), by striking the first sentence, and inserting the following: “The term “person with disabilities” means a household composed of one or more persons who is 18 years of age or older and less than 62 years of age, and who has a disability.”;
-    >     - **(i)** has a disability as defined in section 223 of the Social Security Act,
-    >     - **(ii)** is determined, pursuant to regulations issued by the Secretary, to have a physical, mental, or emotional impairment which—
-    >       - **(I)** is expected to be of long-continued and indefinite duration;
-    >       - **(II)** substantially impedes his or her ability to live independently; and
-    >       - **(III)** is of such a nature that such ability could be improved by more suitable housing conditions; or
-    >     - **(iii)** has a developmental disability as defined in section 102 of the Developmental Disabilities Assistance and Bill of Rights Act of 2000.
-    >   - **(B)** Such term shall not exclude persons who have the disease of acquired immunodeficiency syndrome or any conditions arising from the etiologic agent for acquired immunodeficiency syndrome.
-Notwithstanding any other provision of law, no individual shall be considered a person with disabilities, for purposes of eligibility for low-income housing under this title, solely on the basis of any drug or alcohol dependence.
-The Secretary shall consult with other appropriate Federal agencies to implement the preceding sentence.
-    >   - **(C)** The Secretary shall prescribe such regulations as may be necessary to prevent abuses in determining, under the definitions contained in this paragraph, the eligibility of families and persons for admission to and occupancy of housing assisted under this section.
-Notwithstanding the preceding provisions of this paragraph, the term “person with disabilities” includes two or more persons with disabilities living together, one or more such persons living with another person who is determined (under regulations prescribed by the Secretary) to be important to their care or well-being, and the surviving member or members of any household described in subparagraph (A) who were living, in a unit assisted under this section, with the deceased member of the household at the time of his or her death.

   - **(C)** by striking paragraph (3) and inserting the following new paragraph:
     > - **(3)** The term “supportive housing for persons with disabilities” means dwelling units that—
     >   - **(A)** are designed to meet the permanent housing needs of very low-income persons with disabilities; and